-If your Javadocs are out of date on your IDE or if your IDE doesn't seem to recognize the latest update: For Eclipse, you can right click the project in the Package Explorer and select "Refresh Dependencies" in the "Gradle" menu.
+If your Javadocs are out of date on your IDE or if your IDE doesn't seem to recognize the latest update (or if your Javadocs aren't working at all): For Eclipse, you can right click the project in the Package Explorer and select "Refresh Dependencies" in the "Gradle" menu.
 On IntelliJ, above the list of gradle tasks there is an icon with two blue arrows in a circle that will "Refresh All Gradle Projects."

 First thing to try for any client issue: press F12.
 This opens the debug console and will give you more information.
 If you see a gradle failure, your code probably doesn't compile.

 If your client dropdown shows no players: press F12 when running the client to see the debug console, and report the bug to us.
 Here are some resolutions:

 - There's also a chance one of your players has a compile error (use the gradle build command to test this).